A zip gun is essentially a cheap makeshift gun. A person constructs one using supplies from around their home or found at a local hardware store.

 - Manufactures them,

 - Imports them into the State,

 - Possesses them.

-If a person performs any of these acts with a zip gun, he can get charged with either a misdemeanor or a felony, depending on the specific facts of a case.
-The penalties for either charge can include imprisonment for one to three years and/or substantial fines.
+Doing any of these acts with a zip gun can be charged as a misdemeanor or a felony, depending on the specific facts of a case.
+The penalties can include imprisonment for one to three years and/or substantial fines.

-PC 33600 is California's statute governing zip guns.
-According to this code section, it is a crime if any person:
+PC 33600 is California’s statute governing zip guns.
+According to this code section, it is a crime to

 Further, 33690 PC states that any zip gun is a nuisance under California law.
 This means that the State can “enjoin,” or prohibit the: